srph25/elasticluster/README.rst

 Quickstart
 ==========

-ElastiCluster_ is a Python_ program; Python version 2.6 or 2.7 is
+ElastiCluster_ is a Python_ program; Python version 3 is
 required to run it.
-Python 3 is not (yet) supported.
+Python 2 is not supported.

 It's quite easy to install ElastiCluster using pip_; the command below is all you need to install ElastiCluster on your system::